 My own life includes all the consequences of intense loss and absence that you could imagine.
 Some wounds are visible, and some — like, in fact, a shitty methylation profile — are only accessible now thanks to advances in genetic testing.

 At the same time, I am abundantly hopeful.
 None of this – not your genetics, nor your early environment – is entirely predictive of how well you’ll deal with the curveballs that life is guaranteed to throw you.

 My own life is a good example.
 I never thought I’d make it to 30, but thanks to discovering both yoga and writing in my late 20s, and continuing to immerse myself in many creative and healing modalities (including Biofeedback, Coaching, Reiki, Polarity Therapy, and Shamanism), I’ve become more and more resilient with each year.
-It hasn’t always been an easy ride, but I’ve been able to create a meaningful life that makes me gives me a feel fulfilled and grateful – and energizes me to share what I’ve learned with others.
+It hasn’t always been an easy ride, but I’ve been able to create a meaningful life that makes me feel fulfilled and grateful – and energizes me to share what I’ve learned with others.

 All the practices that I offer are integrative — that is, they speak to our whole being — from how we feel inside our own skin, to how we perceive ourselves and our possibilities for growth within our chosen families and communities, to how connected we feel to the natural world and our creative essence.
 They let you be who you are, rather than just be with any one physical condition you face or any one situation you’re wrestling with.
 If you’re looking to be more resilient in the face of a transition in your life, let’s work together so that your life — and God willing your neural pathways — will begin to shift.